tinyvision-ai-inc/tinyclunx33_public/Docs/som_clocks.md

 It is also possible to provide an external input clock source to the FPGA.

 ## RTL integration

-The FPGA can use the external input clock, routed to its pin `H8`, which is a primary clock pin (PCLK), useable for DDR I/O.
+The FPGA can use the external input clock, routed to its pin `H8`, which is a primary clock pin (PCLK), usable for DDR I/O.

 TODO: Hook an I2C core and integrate into the core SoM design

 ## Zephyr integration